Public Forum Debate:

 Weighing

 Public Forum is a partner debate format about real-world policy questions.
-Teams argue for or against a monthly resolution (the topic), using evidence from credible sources to support their claims.
+Teams argue for or against a monthly resolution, using evidence from credible sources to support their claims.

-PF is designed to be understandable to a “lay” audience (a smart adult who isn’t a debate specialist).
-That means the best teams win by being clear, organized, and comparative — not by reading the most arguments as fast as possible.
+PF is designed to be understandable to a "lay" audience.
+The best teams win by being clear, organized, and comparative — not by reading the most arguments as fast as possible.

 What PF actually tests

-• Speaking: can a judge follow you and trust your framing?
+- ✓Speaking — can a judge follow and trust your framing?

 PF in one sentence